 Is your cerebral palsy birth injury law firm near me?

 The law firm of Bailey & Greer, PLLC is located in Memphis, but we also serve Jackson and all of West Tennessee.
 If, due to your child’s injuries, you are unable to come to our offices, we can work with you to set up a hospital or virtual consultation.
 Our attorneys are here to help.

 Schedule a consultation with our West Tennessee birth injury attorneys today

 If you should discover that your child’s cerebral palsy birth injury was preventable, you may want to contact a lawyer.
-In West Tennessee, Bailey & Greer, PLLC, is the firm you can trust to advocate for your child.
-Our Memphis and Jackson birth injury lawyers know what it takes to build a successful case.
-Please fill out our contact form or call us at 901-680-9777 for a free consultation.
+Bailey & Greer, PLLC is the firm you can trust to advocate for your child.
+Our Memphis and Jackson birth injury lawyers know what it takes to build a successful case, and we’re ready to get to work for you.
+Please fill out our contact form or call us at 901-475-7434 for a free consultation.